Civitasv/cmake-tools.nvim/README.md

         keep_terminal_static_location = true, -- Static location of the viewport if avialable

         -- Running Tasks
-        start_insert_in_launch_task = false, -- If you want to enter terminal with :startinsert upon using :CMakeRun start_insert_in_other_tasks = false, -- If you want to enter terminal with :startinsert upon launching all other cmake tasks in the terminal.
-Generally set as false focus_on_main_terminal = false, -- Focus on cmake terminal when cmake task is launched.
-Only used if executor is terminal. focus_on_launch_terminal = false, -- Focus on cmake launch terminal when executable target in launched. do_not_add_newline = false, -- Do not hit enter on the command inserted when using :CMakeRun, allowing a chance to review or modify the command before hitting enter.
+        start_insert = false, -- If you want to enter terminal with :startinsert upon using :CMakeRun focus = false, -- Focus on terminal when cmake task is launched. do_not_add_newline = false, -- Do not hit enter on the command inserted when using :CMakeRun, allowing a chance to review or modify the command before hitting enter.
       }, -- terminal executor uses the values in cmake_terminal
     },